aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 Attending conference presentations is a good way to learn and improve skills and knowledge in a new field or area of interest.
-It is a good opportunity to engage with the work of others — to ask questions and to talk with presenters, or participants after a panel.
+It is a good opportunity to engage with the work of others, to ask questions, and to talk with presenters or participants after a panel.
 Like any other profession, interpersonal networking is important for ACI facilitation.
 This is also a potential avenue for making contacts that may lead, for example, to being invited to join collective research projects and